Contact Us for a Free Consultation (213) 542-0979

 • starts to present evidence that they didn't know about.

-Sometimes they have one good witness and you give the information and I use that information to destroy that witness's credibility.
-Now their case becomes extremely flawed.
+Sometimes they have one good witness, and you give the information, and I use that information to destroy that witness's credibility.
+Now, their case becomes extremely flawed.
 Now they have a problem.

 Criminal Defense for Mortgage Fraud Charges

 So, the best strategy first is to decide if we are going to fight it or try to resolve it.
 If we're going to try to resolve it, we're going to get character letters.
+We will get all of the information that the prosecutors might not have to show that there's more than meets the eye here.

+So, if you or a loved one is charged with mortgage fraud anywhere in California, you've come to the right place.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.
-We will go over what the strategy is depending on your circumstances.
-We're going to talk about whether or not this is a case that you can fight.
+We will go over the strategy depending on your circumstances.
+We will talk about whether or not this is a case that you can fight.

 Menu